ElektraInitiative/PermaplanT/doc/contrib/README.md

   - A minimal, self-contained code sample that reproduces the problem (if possible).
   - Information about the environment in which the problem occurs (e.g. operating system, version of Rust, version of Diesel, etc.)

-## Requesting a feature

-You can request a new feature by submitting an issue to our [issue tracker](https://github.com/[username]/

 ## Development

 You can find more info on the development process here: